FAQs

 Do you offer in-home lessons?

-No, sorry, I am not able to travel to students’ homes.
+No, sorry, I am not able to travel to learners’ homes.

 No. I lived in the Ardèche region of France for two years, working at a Lycée where I taught English as a foreign language as well as guest lectured (in French) for Philosophy classes and Brevet de technicien supérieur students (BTS, equivalent to community college students).